 In GIMP you’ll be able to create masks and layers, and also make colour adjustments whenever needed.
 One other great advantage of the platform is the possibility of modifying it so that it matches your personal preferences.

-Pixlr Editor is considered by many to be the closest thing to Adobe Photoshop that you can get online.
-No download is required for this one and it’s also free of charge.
+Pixlr Editor is considered by many to be the online alternative to Photoshop.
+No download or free trial is required for this photo editor – it’s completely free of charge.

 Pixlr is fully capable of supporting layers, masks and a non-destructive image editing process as a whole.

-With this program, you can not only upload your photo, but you can also open it directly from a URL location or create a new image from scratch.
+With this Photoshop substitute photo editor, you can not only upload your photo, but you can also open it directly from a URL location or create a new image from scratch.

 Similar to all other free pieces of software, Pixlr will show you a decent amount of ads while you’re using it, so be prepared for this part of the deal.

 Another important detail to mention when it comes to this particular program is that it will require you to download and install Flash, so don’t be surprised when you see the prompt right away.

 Among Pixlr’s tools you’ll find many familiar names: Crop, Move, Lasso, Wand, Brush, Erase and many more which are exactly like the ones we’re used to seeing in Photoshop.